BOCK-AI/BAVT/README.md

 7.  **What You’ll See**

       * A **Tesla Model 3** driving automatically in the CARLA world, following the road.
-      * An OpenCV window showing the Logarithmic Depth output is seen, titled "Depth sensing camera".
+      * An OpenCV window showing the Logarithmic Depth output is seen (Black - closer, White - farther), titled "Depth sensing camera".
       * In the simulator, you will be positioned to spectate behind the car.
 (This is done using the Spectator class of CARLA.
 Can be modified.
 I find it convenient.)